pauldrinn/cluster_research/docs/README.md

 # Notebook

+## 21.01.2021

+Meeting done.
+Now I need to gather a lot of data and present it in a readable way.
+First, for bins (cluster size range) then for all clusters which will act as a template for the data presented in the publication.
+This version will be more detailed and cuts can be done later on.
+Oh and I should organize more of the code.

+## 20.01.2021

+If the minimum # of sequences in a cluster were 10 instead of 20, we would have 7479 unknowns before annotating (up by 826 from 6653).

 ## 19.01.2021

 Did a few things.
 Added the option of not merging annotations (adding predicted and gdt annotations to separate columns) and extracted a table of tentatives.